RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/replica-of-k8s.md

 aliases:
 ---

-You can configure a replica of database by creating an item in the `replicaSources` section of the [Redis Enterprise Database specification](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md#redisenterprisedatabasespec).
+You can configure a replica of a database by creating an item in the `replicaSources` section of the [Redis Enterprise Database specification](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md#redisenterprisedatabasespec).
 The value of
 `replicaSourceType` must be 'SECRET'; `replicaSourceName` must be the name of a secret that contains the replica source url.